fallenhitokiri/hibpnotify/Readme.md

 This little tool accepts a CSV file with email addresses as input and regularly checks [https://haveibeenpwned.com](https://haveibeenpwned.com) if they were compromised in a data breach.
 If it detects a newly breached account it will send a short info mail to the breached account and a third, freely configurable email address.
+It will also allow you to trigger account related actions for certain providers like Google Apps.
 Knowing an account was breached allows to put some special logging for this account in place.
 Maybe forcing a password change in case a password was reused.
 Or simply as an information for people who were victim of a breach in your organisation so they know and can react.

 ## Installation and configuration
 With the first official release there will be binaries for at least Linux and macOS, right now